 5. When karma returns and how to recognize the signs

-One of the biggest curiosities related to this concept is the question: “When does karma return?”
-People seek a precise answer, a cosmic calendar that says: “today you will reap the fruits of your past deeds.”
+One of the greatest curiosities related to this concept is the question: “When does karma return?”
+People seek a precise answer, a cosmic calendar that says: “today you will reap the fruits of your past actions.”
 But the universe does not operate on fixed hours and dates.
 Karma has no clock, no seasons; it comes when the ground is prepared, when the soul is mature enough to understand the lesson.

 Two silhouettes and a dog are captured in a golden sunset landscape, creating a melancholic and poetic scene.